vis-uni-bamberg/mv-vis/README.md

 <kbd>![screenshot of the interactive tutorial](images/screenshot.png)</kbd>

-## View a non-interactive version of the tutorial
+## View a non-interactive version of the tutorial or cite it

-A PDF version without any interactions is available [here](https://github.com/vis-uni-bamberg/mv-vis/blob/main/pdf_version/Introduction%20to%20Multivariate%20Data%20Visualization.pdf).
+A PDF version without any interactions is available via Zenodo:

+Fabian Beck & Shahid Latif.
+(2022, May 6).
+Introduction to Multivariate Data Visualization.
+Zenodo. https://doi.org/10.5281/zenodo.6523081

 ## Dataset
 The dataset used throughout the tutorial is based on free material from [GAPMINDER.ORG](https://www.gapminder.org) (licensed under CC-BY LICENSE).